open-telemetry/community/community-membership.md

 from.
 GitHub usernames listed under the `emeritus` section should be removed from the approvers list, and will no longer have any official responsibilities with the project.
-When a contributor returns to being more active, they may be promoted back to a regular approver at the discretion of the current approvers following the process defined above.
+When a contributor returns to being more active, they may be promoted back to a their previous position at the discretion of the current maintainers following the process defined above.